Zobeewan/emergent-quantum-statistics/notebooks/README.md

 Increase N_TOTAL_RUNS for better statistical convergence.

-But for Google Colab free use only 10,000 is usually near the free daily limit And the first cell is optional, use it if you want to save your results in your Google Drive
+But for Google Colab free use only, 10,000 is usually near the free daily limit And the first cell is optional, use it if you want to save your results in your Google Drive